jphdotam/keras_generator_example/README.md

 An example of a Keras generator which reads three-dimensional npy files (e.g. of videos) and labels using a directory format

-This has been adapted from the great example at: https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly.html

-Unlike shervinea's example, this method loads data using a simple directory structure rather than a dictionary of IDs and labels.

 It seems to be quite efficient (I get ~ 98% GPU usage on a 1080 Ti, so there's no CPU bottlenecking; I will likely introduce data augmentation to this with time).

 ## Usage